shaaaaaQ/electron-localshortcut/README.md

 **Parameters**

 -   `win` **BrowserWindow** BrowserWindow instance to register.
-    This argument could be omitted, in this case the function register the shortcut on all app windows.
 -   `accelerator` **([String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>)** the shortcut to register
 -   `callback` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** This function is called when the shortcut is pressed and the window is focused and not minimized.